 Posts

 Did I mention that I seem to be writing lots of tree poems lately?
 Perhaps because we see in them a reflection of our own growth, maturing, aging and death?
 While enjoying a rootedness we may envy...
 Trees When I was a child there was a chestnut.
 Her candles blazed all May long, giving way To tawny rubies casked in spiky green, Her low-arced branches luring me to climb and conquer.
 Later it was a beech tree I loved best.
 My auntie had one growing by her gate.
-Though she had many shapely arms, she called it Venus de Milo for her voluptuous torso And sinewy skin.
+Though she had many shapely arms, Babs called her Venus de Milo for her voluptuous torso And sinewy skin.
 Next came a birch, slender silver Barred with elegant black, bronze too at her wrists, yet tough as tundra, And in season a shimmer of shivering, Winter-defying gold.
 There were many more saplings for my spinney, Hornbeams and hollies, lissom willows, Doomed tragedies of elm and ash, Even a few prickly conifers, and then There was rowan… But now I choose you, the oak.
-Warts and wrinkles, Scars and crags, y...
+Warts and wrinkles, Scars and crags,...

 Image